Canada Research Chair in Global Health Equity and Social Justice with Marginalized Populations

 - Sub-Saharan Africa

-Dr. Logie has published more than 185 articles, cited >6500 times; you can learn more about her publications here and here.
+Dr. Logie has published more than 200 articles, cited more than 7500 times; you can learn more about her publications here and here.
 She is Deputy Editor at the Journal of the International AIDS Society and on the Editorial Boards for Social Science & Medicine Mental Health and PLOS Global Health.
 Her co-edited book LGBTQ Mental Health: International Perspectives and Experiences was published by the American Psychological Association in October 2019.
 Her latest book Working with Excluded Populations in HIV: Hard to Reach or Out of Sight? was published in 2021 as part of the Social Aspects of HIV Series.
 In 2020, Dr. Logie launched the ‘Everybody Hates Me: Let’s Talk About Stigma‘ podcast with stigma experts from across the world, with nearly 10,000 downloads as of August 2021, found everywhere that podcasts are found.